bitsondatadev/trino-getting-started/dolphinscheduler/README.md

 ### Run Trino Task in DolphinScheduler

 A module named `Datasource` in DolphinScheduler is for managing all database connection information.
-In this section we will use it to create and manage Trino datasource.
+In this section, we will use it to create and manage Trino datasource.

 #### Create Datasource

-In order to separate the development and production environments, DolphinScheduler need to create a test data source before we create the production one.
+To separate the development and production environments, DolphinScheduler needs to create a test data source before we create the production one.
 If you do not use the development environment, you can just make development and production datasource in the same.
 And in this tutorial we will also do that.

-Create a development one first, by click `Create Datasource` button in `Datasource` page, and fill the necessary information, and then click `Save` button to save the development datasource.
-And the production one follow the same way to create, but when you select the production button, DolphinScheduler will ask you connect the exists development datasource, we can select the datasource we just created and click `Save` button to save the production datasource.
+Create a development one first, by clicking `Create Datasource` button in `Datasource` page, and fill the necessary information, and then click `Save` button to save the development datasource.
+And the production one follows the same way to create, but when you select the production button, DolphinScheduler will ask you to connect the exists development datasource, we can select the datasource we just created and click `Save` button to save the production datasource.

-And for the detail information of this tutorial is as follows:
+And for the detailed information of this tutorial is as follows:

 ```json
 {